coffeeT4ble/WorkoutLogger/README.md

 - you can Alt+F4 from the login screen but nowhere else

 - Get log of your workouts

+  - either in text via Workout Log button

+  - or the Calendar

 - Every user is limited to accessing only their own workouts